Just like a coin, every decision and situation always have two sides; the pros and the cons and so does single parenting.

 It is almost like being a good and bad person at a single moment and that can turn ugly.

-This can cause stress as some parents get overwhelmed and confused on the right way to handle particular challenges.
+This can cause stress as some parents get overwhelmed and confused about the right way to handle particular challenges.
 Especially those challenges that are not unique to their gender.

 Single parents can actually find themselves exhausted as they feel they give and give, with little return.